.png)

 International Jazz Day AZ's mission is to promote, preserve, perpetuate, and encourage the music, culture, and heritage of communities in Arizona through producing festivals, music education programs, and other cultural, educational, civic, and economic activities.
 We provide free music classes and instruments to kids at Risk.
+We have made changes to our 501-C3 Article to introduce a new initiative called Jazz Town USA in response to the pandemic's effects on musicians.
+This unique program aims to provide affordable housing that caters to the distinctive needs of musicians.

 Giving students access to instruments and music education